 Research your keywords

 After you’ve put together your keywords list, you can start diving deeper into your ideal keywords.
-Many keyword research tools can make your life easier, and from the top of our head, the best ones are:
+Many keyword research tools can make your life easier, and from the top of our heads, the best ones are:

 - Google – the king of keyword research as it clearly shows you what Google suggests while you are typing your already existing keywords, which are the questions people usually ask online; here, a good practice would be to check the related searches as well